ArchivistIX/flow/readme.md

 4. Animated word FLOW was fading out of the screen.
 That was solved by keeping the animation at 100% at the last frame.

 5. Images and videos were misaligned on Lessons, Exercises and Team pages.
 Removing some padding commands solved the issue.

+6. Footer misaligned on some mobile devices.
+Issue solved by changing some padding settings.

 ## Credits